IbcAlpha/IBC/userguide.md

    number.
 Now open the script files with a text editor and ensure that the TWS_MAJOR_VRSN variable is set correctly.

-7. At this stage, everything is set up to run IBController with its default settings, which will start TWS and log it into the IB demo user.
+7. At this stage, everything is set up to run TwsAutomater with its default settings, which will start TWS and log it into the IB demo user.
 It is worthwhile doing this just to check that everything works before customising it to suit your needs.
-To do this, run the relevant shell script (`IBControllerStart.bat` on Windows, `IBControllerStart.sh` on Unix) from the IBController installation folder.
-If everything is satisfactory, shut down IBController by closing TWS in the usual way.
+To do this, run the relevant shell script (`TwsAutomaterStart.bat` on Windows, `TwsAutomaterStart.sh` on Unix) from the TwsAutomater installation folder.
+If everything is satisfactory, shut down TwsAutomater by closing TWS in the usual way.

-  Note that when you start IBController, information about the startup process is logged to a file to aid diagnosing any faults that may occurr.
+  Note that when you start TwsAutomater, information about the startup process is logged to a file to aid diagnosing any faults that may occurr.
 You will be notified of the log file name during the startup sequence.

-8. Edit the configuration file (`IBController.ini`) in the encrypted `IBController` folder using a text editor such as Notepad.
-See *Configuring IBController* for further information.
+8. Edit the configuration file (`TwsAutomater.ini`) in the encrypted `TwsAutomater` folder using a text editor such as Notepad.
+See *Configuring TwsAutomater* for further information.

-9. If you did not install TWS and IBController in their default locations, and store the configuration file in the recommended location, you will have to edit the shell scripts in the IBController installation folder accordingly.
+9. If you did not install TWS and TwsAutomater in their default locations, and store the configuration file in the recommended location, you will have to edit the shell scripts in the TwsAutomater installation folder accordingly.
 They contain comments that will help you do this correctly.

 10. If you intend to run API programs to connect with TWS, you will need